samwaters/CassandraTester/README.md

 ## Dependencies
 * Java 1.8+
 * A Cassandra cluster supporting CQL
+* An existing keyspace on the Cassandra cluster

 ## Usage
 Executing the jar from the commandline will give the following: